dshebib/USC_CSCI_531_EHR_Audit/README.md

 # EHR Audit System
-This is a prototype cryptographically secure EHR audit system.
+This is a prototype cryptographically secure Electronic Health Record (EHR) audit system.
+It allows for agents with various levels of authority to view and edit health records in a secure manner while keeping a full audit history for the purposes of security.

 ## Quick Start
 Load the .sln into Visual Studio.
 Run InitDatabase to initialize the database, then run both Client and Server projects to start an instance.